franknmungai/react-hackathon/README.md

 # Website

+The tutorial is hosted on [https://stack-chess-tutorial.netlify.app/](https://stack-chess-tutorial.netlify.app/)

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/).

-The tutorial is hosted on [https://stack-chess-tutorial.netlify.app/](https://stack-chess-tutorial.netlify.app/)

-Thank you.
+Thank you 👋